schustischuster/evoGE/cisNAT/README.md

 ### Get DevSeq-ATGE non-coding-coding SAS pairs

-The following function will select all non-coding protein-coding sense-antisense pairs from the DevSeq A.thaliana data table (single-species, threshold = 0.5) that have previously been identified in the AtGenExpress data set ([Henz et al., 2007](https://www.ncbi.nlm.nih.gov/pubmed/17496106)).
+The following function will select all non-coding protein-coding sense-antisense pairs from the DevSeq _Arabidopsis thaliana_ data table (single-species, threshold = 0.5) that have previously been identified in the AtGenExpress data set ([Henz et al., 2007](https://www.ncbi.nlm.nih.gov/pubmed/17496106)).
 The results will be written to a CSV file.

 ```R
 getDevSeq_ATGE()